Special Education Services

 BPS101 provides a full continuum of special education and related services to all students who meet requirements in compliance with the Individuals with Disabilities Education Act (IDEA) and mandates from the Illinois State Board of Education.
 Each school provides a variety of services to support students.
 All schools and programs are committed to providing services in the least restrictive environment.
 This commitment enables children to participate in and benefit from the general education curriculum as much as possible.

-A Building Level Intervention Team comprised of general and special education teachers, a psychologist, social worker, speech/language pathologist and an administrator is available at each school.
-Other staff, including nurses, occupational therapists, physical therapists, behavioral coaches, assistive technology specialists, and vision/hearing therapists are also available, as needed.
+A Building Level Intervention Team is available at each school, comprised of general and special education teachers, a psychologist, a social worker, a speech/language pathologist, and an administrator.
+Other staff are also available as needed, including nurses, occupational therapists, physical therapists, behavioral coaches, assistive technology specialists, and vision/hearing therapists.
 The team collaborates to adapt curriculum and teaching strategies to meet individual student needs.